ninastoessinger/word-o-mat/README.md

 ![word-o-mat screenshot](/screenshot.png)

 This is my first RF extension, supplied without any promises and all that jazz.
-If you find any bugs or have suggestions for future development, please either fix them or send me a line, thx :)
+If you find any bugs or have suggestions for future development, please get in touch, or fix them yourself :)
+Please note also that I assume no responsibility for inappropriate words rendered by this extension – I have not compiled the word lists but used existing ones.